graphql-aspnet/graphql-aspnet.github.io/docs/advanced/directives.md

 ### Directive Target

-The `DirectiveTarget` property available to your directive action methods will contain either an `ISchemaItem` for type system directives or an `IDocumentPart` for execution directives.
+The `DirectiveTarget` property available to your directive will contain either an `ISchemaItem` for type system directives or an `IDocumentPart` for execution directives.

 ## Execution Directives